 City of Rock

-The City of Rock beyond it is, of course, also magnificent.
-It looks like a ruined medieval town from a distance, but in fact it’s the spectacular remains of eroded volcanic flow.
+Next stop, The City of Rock beyond is, of course, also magnificent.
+It looks like a ruined medieval town from a distance, but in fact, it’s the spectacular remains of eroded volcanic flow.
 There are countless gigantic edifices that become mansions, puma’s heads, moas, howling wolves and bell towers, with a little imagination.
-I’m the only person visiting, we’ve hardly seen a car since we left the Laguna Colorado, where there were maybe a dozen vehicles parked up when we left.
-The population here is so sparse, its almost beyond remote.
+I’m the only person visiting.
+We’ve hardly seen a car since we left the Laguna Colorado, where there were maybe a dozen vehicles parked up when we left.
+The population here is so sparse, it's almost beyond remote.
 I’ve been anxious to take a picture of a lady wearing the traditional bowler hats I remember from my last visit, but the only woman I’ve seen so far was collecting tickets at one of the gates and she was wearing a baseball cap.

 It’s so dry, there’s hardly any snow, despite the fact it’s cold., high country.
 Nothing will grow in this rocky terrain until we drop, from our 5000 metre highpoint, through the Eduardo Avaroa National Park, to the streams and velvet greenery of the altiplano.
 This area is beloved by llama, who wander freely.
 There’s no fencing at all.